woraamy/ToDoApp/README.md

 ## 2. Frontend Setup

-These steps are necessary for running backtend.
+These steps are necessary for running frontend service.

-1.  **Navigate to backend directory:**
+1.  **Navigate to frontend directory:**
     ```bash
     cd frontend/to-do-app
     ```